 Linux iwconfig command

-iwconfig configures a wireless network interface.
+On Linux operating systems, the iwconfig command configures a wireless network interface.

 Iwconfig is similar to ifconfig, but is dedicated to the wireless interfaces.
 It is used to set the parameters of the network interface that are specific to the wireless operation (the wireless frequency, for example).
 Iwconfig may also be used to display those parameters, and the wireless statistics (extracted from /proc/net/wireless).